Brad Meester: Professional career

-2000 NFL Draft
+2000 NFL draft

-Regarded as the No. 2 center available in the 2000 NFL Draft behind John St. Clair, Meester was the first center chosen, selected with the 60th overall pick by the Jacksonville Jaguars.
+Regarded as the No. 2 center available in the 2000 NFL draft behind John St. Clair, Meester was the first center chosen, selected with the 60th overall pick by the Jacksonville Jaguars.
 He tied with Michael Cheever (1996) as the highest-drafted centers ever by the team.
 Meester also was the highest Northern Iowa draftee since James Jones in 1991.

 Jacksonville Jaguars

-Meester was drafted in the second round by the Jacksonville Jaguars where he started all 16 games in his rookie season.
+Meester was selected in the second round by the Jacksonville Jaguars where he started all 16 games in his rookie season.
 He was only the third rookie in Jaguars history to start all 16 games.
 In 2003, he moved from left guard to center following the departure of free agent John Wade.
 He is the only Jaguar to start his first 92 regular season games.
 His streak was ended on December 4, 2005, when he suffered a torn biceps tendon in a game against the Cleveland Browns.

 An unrestricted free agent in the 2009 offseason, Meester was re-signed by the Jaguars on February 27.

 Meester became a free agent on March 12, 2013, and was re-signed by the team on March 19.

 On December 18, 2013, Meester announced that he would retire after the 2013 season after playing his entire career with the Jaguars.
 On December 22 in a game against the Tennessee Titans, Meester recorded his first career reception on a screen pass from Chad Henne for nine yards and a first down.

 Meester retired as the Jaguar franchise record holder for seasons played (14), games played (209), games started (209) and consecutive games started (92).